oracle/python-cx_Oracle/doc/module.rst

       This method is an extension to the DB API definition.

-.. function:: SessionPool(user, password, database, min, max, increment, [connectiontype, threaded, getmode=cx_Oracle.SPOOL_ATTRVAL_NOWAIT, homogeneous=True])
+.. function:: SessionPool(user, password, database, min, max, increment, [connectiontype, threaded, getmode=cx_Oracle.SPOOL_ATTRVAL_NOWAIT, homogeneous=True, externalauth=True])

    Create a session pool (see Oracle documentation for more information) and return a session pool object (:ref:`sesspool`).
 This allows for very fast